What Is Financial Spread Betting and How Does It Work?

 Movement in the market is measured in points, although the unit a point represents will depend on the security you’re trading.
 This can be influenced by liquidity and volatility, meaning a single point could be worth a dollar, a cent, a hundredth of a cent, or pretty much anything else.

 For example, your position size could be $10 per point in a fairly stable market.
 Within the duration of your trade, the security moves by 5 points.
 When you sell, you’d profit by $50, or lose $50 if it doesn’t move in your favor.
-Try using our spread betting calculator to calculate your profits and losses in seconds.
+Try using the spread betting calculator to calculate your profits and losses in seconds.

 Trade duration